Apple's new budget iPhone will be faster and more expensive

 In a pandemic precaution, Apple still refrained from inviting the media and other guests to the in-person events that it has traditionally staged to introduce its latest products.
 Instead, Apple streamed the event from the theater named after co-founder Steve Jobs at its Cupertino, California, headquarters.

-Although the latest iPhone SE will feature a faster processer, more durable screen and longer lasting battery than the last model, its biggest selling points will likely be its compatibility with still-emerging 5G wireless networks and its relatively low price.
+Although the latest iPhone SE will feature a faster processer, more durable 4.7-inch screen and longer-lasting battery than the last model, its biggest selling points will likely be its compatibility with still-emerging 5G wireless networks and its relatively low price.

 It's a sharp discount from the fancier iPhone 13 line-up released last autumn.
 Consisting of four different models, the iPhone 13’s prices range from $700 to $1,100.
 All of them, like the iPhone 12s released during autumn 2020, can connect to 5G phones.